Swan maiden: Literature

 Russian Romantic writer Vasily Zhukovsky developed the theme of the bird maiden in his poem "Сказка о царе Берендее" ("The Tale of Tsar Berendey"), published in 1833.
 The tale tells the epic story of mythical Tsar Berendey who is forced to promise his son, Ivan Tsarevich, to evil sorcerer Koschei.
 Years later, Ivan Tsarevich reaches the shores of a lake and sees thirty grey ducks diving in the lake.
 In fact, they are the daughters of Koschei, and one of them is Marya Tsarevna.

 Victorian novelist and translator William Morris wrote his poetic ouvre The Earthly Paradise, in which there is a narration by a bard of the romance between a human and a swan maiden, comprising an episode of the poem The Land East of the Sun and West of the Moon.

 Pop culture appearances include modern novels of the fantasy genre such as Three Hearts and Three Lions and the "swanmanes" in the Anita Blake series (such as Kaspar Gunderson).
-They are also called swan mays or swanmays in fantasy fiction and Dungeons and Dragons.
+They are also called swan mays or swanmays in fantasy fiction and Dungeons & Dragons.
 In the Mercedes Lackey book Fortune's Fool, one swan maiden (named Yulya) from a flock of six is kidnapped by a Jinn.

 Film and animation

 The animal bride theme is explored in an animated film called The Red Turtle (2016).

 Princess Pari Banu from the 1926 German silhouette animation film The Adventures of Prince Achmed appears very similar to a swan maiden, having a peacock skin that transforms her and her handmaids, though she is referred to as a fairy or genie, in the original 1001 Nights.

-Modern appearances of the swan maiden include television such as Astroboy Episode 5.

-An episode of children's television programming Super Why adapted the tale of the Swan Maiden.

-The second movie of Inuyasha features the celestial robe/hagoromo coveted by a beautiful woman who claims to be an immortal heavenly being named Kaguya, who is based on the Princess of the Moon in The Tale of the Bamboo Cuter.
+An episode of children's television programming Super Why! adapted the tale of the Swan Maiden.Inuyasha the Movie: The Castle Beyond the Looking Glass features the celestial robe/hagoromo coveted by a beautiful woman who claims to be an immortal heavenly being named Kaguya, who is based on the Princess of the Moon in The Tale of the Bamboo Cutter.

-Eastern media
+Comics

-The anime/manga Ceres, Celestial Legend (Ayashi no Ceres) by Yu Watase is a similar story about an angel whose magic source is stolen as she bathes and she becomes wife to the man who stole it.
+The manga series Ceres, Celestial Legend (Ayashi no Ceres) by Yu Watase is a story about an angel whose magic source is stolen as she bathes and she becomes wife to the man who stole it.
 The story follows one of her descendants, sixteen-year-old Aya Mikage, now carrying the angel's vengeful spirit who has been reborn inside her.
 The Progenitor of the Mikage family and Ceres' human husband and the one who had stolen and hidden her celestial robe (hagoromo), thus stranding her on Earth, has been reborn within Aki Mikage, Aya's twin brother.

 The manhwa Faeries' Landing translates the Korean folktale of The Fairy and the Woodcutter to a modern setting.